cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/cloudflare-one-agent-migration.md

 ## macOS, Windows, and Linux

-Cloudflare will release dedicated Cloudflare One agents for Windows, Mac and Linux at a later date.
-No action is required at this time.
+No action is required for desktop clients at this time.
 The existing Cloudflare WARP client will continue to support both Zero Trust and 1.1.1.1 w/ WARP functionality.

 ## iOS and Android